Our expert criminal lawyers for a robbery or stealing from the person offence can help you:

 Robbery or Stealing from the Person

-Our criminal lawyers have great success in defending Stealing from the person charges and having our clients found not guilty.
-We use a range of defences including identification (it wasn’t you who stole the property), arguing the property was not actually stolen or that you intended to return the property and even that the property belonged to you.Â
+Our criminal lawyers have had great success defending charges of stealing from a person and securing not-guilty verdicts for our clients.
+We use a range of defences, arguing that the property was not actually stolen, that you intended to return the property, or that the property belonged to you.Â

 If you intend to plead guilty, our criminal lawyers have a proven track record of not only keeping our clients out of jail but having no conviction recorded for larceny offences. Â